 Final Thoughts

-If you’re flying frequently with Delta, having a Delta-branded credit card makes a lot of sense, especially if you don’t have elite status.
-The Delta Platinum card features elite-like perks including free checked bags, priority boarding, discounts for lounge access, and more.
+If you fly frequently with Delta, having a Delta-branded credit card makes a lot of sense, especially if you don’t have elite status.
+The Delta Platinum card features elite-like perks, including free checked bags and priority boarding.
 All of these make the card worthy of your consideration if you’re a Delta flyer.

 Although the Delta Reserve card has a higher annual fee than the Delta Platinum card, perks like Sky Club membership and a first class companion certificate make it a worthwhile choice if you can use those benefits.